-Jacob holds a Bachelor’s degree in Music Education and is completing his Master’s degree in Conducting from George Mason University.
-Jacob has enjoyed teaching voice and piano privately for over 13 years, and composes and arranges for piano, congregational singing, Broadway camps, and choir.
+Jacob holds a Masters of Music Degree in Conducting and a Bachelor’s degree in Music Education, both from George Mason University.
+Jacob has enjoyed teaching voice and piano privately for 15 years, and composes and arranges for piano, congregational singing, Broadway camps, and choir.

 He loves music, loves to direct, and aims to enable people from every walk of life to enjoy one of God’s greatest gifts: song.